Jack Van Impe: Early life and marriage

 Van Impe's parents, Oscar Alphonse Van Impe and Marie Louise (née Piot), emigrated from Belgium to the city of Troy, Michigan, a suburb of Detroit, in the United States in 1929.
 Jack Leo Van Impe was born on February 9, 1931, in Freeport, Michigan.
 Van Impe played accordion duets with his missionary father across Michigan and other states.
 In 1948, Van Impe graduated from high school and entered Detroit Bible Institute, where he earned his diploma in 1952.
 It was then that he began his career as a preacher and evangelist and extensive recording career.
+And Dr. Jack Van Impe earned Doctor Of Philosophy In Theology from Pacific International University.

 While working with the Billy Graham crusades, he was at a Youth For Christ rally with Chuck Ohman (a friend of Jack's who was a trumpeter for Percy Crawford's "Youth on the March" television broadcasts).
 Here, Jack Van Impe met his future wife, Rexella Mae Shelton, who was an organist with the crusades.
 Rexella was born in Missouri on November 29, 1932, and was named after her father, Rex Shelton.
 She had attended Bob Jones University for one year.
-The couple were married on August 21, 1954, and together started Jack Van Impe Ministries.
+The couple was married on August 21, 1954, and together started Jack Van Impe Ministries.

 Recordings

 Beginning in the 1950s, Van Impe released dozens of Gospel and spoken word recordings.
 His first album Presenting the Van Impes features Jack on the accordion and Rexella on organ.
 Subsequent musical recordings featured the accorgan, a type of electronic accordion.
 Parts of an unknown sermon were used in the 1995 house song "Sex on the Streets" by Pizzaman, although Van Impe talked about the same events in his 1970 album Marked for Death.

+Van Impe's voice from a 1991 television sermon entitled A.D 2000: The End? was sampled by the Scottish electronic duo Boards of Canada for the track "Age of Capricorn" from their 2026 studio album Inferno.